 Hello!
 I am a Ph.D. student in the department of computer science at the University of Maryland, College Park.
 I work with professor Jon Froehlich in Human Computer Interaction Lab and Makeability Lab.
-My research interest is to design and develop interactive systems with emphases on natural user interface and mixed reality.
+My research interest is on design and development of educational system emphases on playful user interface and mixed reality.
 I am currently working on a design-and-simulation system that offers tangible crafting interface along with AR simulation for children.
 I often find myself excited in solving technical problems (computer vision, machine leanring and behavior recognition) arise from bulding such kind of systems.

 SharedPhys View Video »

 This project introduces three different mixed-reality tools that support new forms of embodied interaction, scientific inquiry, and collaborative learning on human body systems.
 These tools tightly integrates real-time physiological sensing, whole-body interaction, and responsive large-screen visualizations so as to provide learners with immersive learning experience.

 we explore the translation of the dynamics of the virtual-based social interactions into the physical world.
 Specifically, by creating everyday physical objects that can be “liked” in the physical world as if they existed in the virtual world, we study wearers’ and viewers’ reactions and experiences.